The European Plastics System Unpacked

 The competitiveness challenge

-Our journey towards circular plastics is gaining momentum, as evidenced by the +70% increase in recycled content in 2022 compared to 2018.
+Our journey towards circular plastics has gained momentum over time, as evidenced by the +70% increase in recycled content in 2022 compared to 2018.
+However, that momentum has been lost.

 Our Vision for a Sustainable Plastics System